 59 Will the applicant lose its protections if one of its employees engages in obstructive conduct before or after the application?
+Please refer to question 30.

 60 Will the applicant be required to provide materials protected by attorney-client privilege or work-product doctrine?